© 2004 Jeff Matthews & napoli.comAround

 year.

-If you read a little about Naples—or just walk around it a bit—sooner or later you come across the name "Acton".
-Indeed, it is difficult to keep your Actons straight.
-This, then, may help.
+or later you come across the name "Acton".
+Indeed, it is difficult to

 The most recent Acton relevant to Naples is Sir Harold Mario Mitchell Acton (1904-1994), author of an authoritative 2-volume history of the kingdom of Naples under the Bourbons, The Bourbons of Naples (1957) and The Last Bourbons of Naples (1961).
 Harold Acton was one of the bright, young intellectual lights of British university life of the 1920s and such a supporter of new poetry that he once read Eliot's The Wasteland through a megaphone at a garden party at Oxford.
 Acton was apparently the inspiration behind Evelyn Waugh's fictional character, Anthony Blanche, in Brideshead Revisited, who pulled the same stunt in the novel.